enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step3.md

 This approach has many disadvantages:

 * `calculator.py` contains core functionalities and your modifications could contains errors and bugs.
 Therefore, master branch could not contain a working code version and you are not working in a **consistent** and **productive** way.
-* You are not working in a **collaborative** way because the other developes doesn't know what changes you done before changing the master branch.
+* You are not working in a **collaborative** way because the other developers doesn't know what changes you done before changing the master branch.
 * The probability of unhandled conflicts increase.

 To avoid this situation you must follow a specific workflow that helps you using Git in order to avoid situations like the one described above.